cerana/cerana/providers/clusterconf/README.md

 ```go
 func (c *ClusterConf) BundleHeartbeat(req *acomm.Request) (interface{}, *url.URL, error)
 ```
-BundleHeartbeat registers a new node heartbeat that is using the bundle.
+BundleHeartbeat registers a new node heartbeat that is using the dataset.

 #### func (*ClusterConf) DatasetHeartbeat